jaredloftus/profiles/blythemasters_toreview.md

 # Blythe Masters

 ## Summary
-Blythe Masters is CEO of Digital Asset Holdings, a financial technology company that uses distributed ledger technology.
+Blythe Masters is Chief Executive Officer of Digital Asset Holdings, a financial technology company that uses distributed ledger technology.
 Digital Asset Holdings is a backer of the Hyperledger project.

 ## Bio
-Blythe Masters is CEO of Digital Asset Holdings, a financial technology company that builds distributed, encrypted processing tools for wholesale financial service providers using distributed ledger technology.
+Blythe Masters is Chief Executive Officer of Digital Asset Holdings, a financial technology company that builds distributed, encrypted processing tools for wholesale financial service providers using distributed ledger technology.

 Digital Asset Holdings is a backer of the Hyperledger project, in 2016 donating the Hyperledger trademark to the open source Linux foundation.